-Discipleship is a JourneyLet us help you find the next step...
+Discipleship is a JourneyLet us help you take the next step...

 We believe these are practices that every Christian has been empowered by the Holy Spirit to do and that these practices will work to grow people into whom God has called them to be.

 As a disciple of Jesus, there is always a “next step” in your spiritual journey.